Moving – Benefits to an Organized Move

 If they have not moved into that building or send a new crew likely they won’t know.
 This is your responsibility not the moving company’s.
 A secure moving room can save you money.
 If there is not one you will pay for one person to stay with the moving truck for the day to protect your valuables.
 Asking questions will save you time, grief and money.

 4. Pack a moving day survival kit.
 Include an overnight bag just in case you do have to go to a family member’s home or a hotel for the night.
 Yes, I just had it happen.
 The truck arrived late and with fewer movers than promised to my client.
 As a result, we missed the elevator.
-So I booked a room in a hotel for client and returned the next day to finish the move coordination.
+So I booked a room in a Barrie hotel for the client and returned the next day to finish the move coordination.
 (I did not book the movers and have never worked with them before-just saying this doesn’t happen when I book the mover).
 I did educate my client on his rights.
 And as well, he made detailed notes to discuss with the company when he went to finalize the bill.

 5. Be present during the entire move.
 You need to stay onsite the entire time that the truck is being packed and unpacked.
 You will want to make sure that everything goes on the truck as planned.